front-commerce/developers.front-commerce.com/source/docs/advanced/payments/payline.md

 ### That's it!

-You can now configure the Magento extension to use a HOMO mode and [test the integration](https://docs.monext.fr/display/DT/Les+cartes+de+test)
+You can now configure the Magento extension to use the ["HOMO" Environment](https://docs.monext.fr/display/DT/Plugin+Magento+1#PluginMagento1-Commonsettings/Param%C3%A8trescommuns) and [test the integration](https://docs.monext.fr/display/DT/Les+cartes+de+test)